jbqueru/djaybee40/README.md

 In another direction, I can look in the direction of fantasy consoles (PICO-8, TIC-80) or block-based programming (Scratch) or even somewhere at the intersection (MakeCode).

+## The features

+Very quickly, a difficulty becomes scrolling: not all machines support fine-grained hardware scrolling.
+The Atari ST can do 8-line vertical (the STe can do better than that), the CPC can do 8-line vertical and 8-pixel horizontal (in mode 1).
+If I go toward anything based on 9918A, there's no hardware scrolling, and tiles must be 8-pixel aligned.
+7800 has a bias toward anything organized in slices of 8 or 16 lines, 2600 has a very low-resolution background, and the bit organization makes it unfriendly toward horizontal scrolling.

+This all suggests vertical scrolling as a first exploration, especially in slices of 8 pixels.